 EU regulations are legal action that applies directly at the national level.
 Approval and enforcement of regulation at the EU level mean that it has become feasible within EU countries.
 EU regulators are constantly designing legislation to protect customers and businesses from illegal activities such as money laundering.

 Regulators have made improvements to help tackle terrorist financing and increase transparency in financial transactions.
-5. Anti-Money Laundering Directive (5AMLD) seeks to harmonize 4AMLDs with modern trends and technologies and to strengthen existing rules on transparency and cooperation between financial authorities.
-5AMLD is the latest published rule to deal with the current challenges of the European Union's AML / CFT ecosystem.
+5th Anti Money Laundering Directive (5AMLD) seeks to harmonize 4AMLDs with modern trends and technologies and strengthen existing rules on transparency and cooperation between financial authorities.
+5AMLD is the latest published rule to deal with the European Union's AML / CFT ecosystem's current challenges.

-Some changes have occurred since 5AMLD came into force.
-For example, to ensure that systems such as regulating virtual currencies and prepaid cards to prevent terrorist financing, improving measures for financial transactions in high-risk countries, the national central banks, and payment account records are accessible in all member states.
-In the rest of our article, you can find five basic elements of the new Anti-Money Laundering (AML) legislation.
+Some changes have occurred since the 5th anti-money laundering directive came into force.
+For example, to ensure that systems such as regulating virtual currencies and prepaid cards to prevent terrorist financing and improving measures for financial transactions in high-risk countries, the national central banks and payment account records are accessible in all member states.
+You can find five basic elements of the new Anti-Money Laundering (AML) legislation in the rest of our article.

 Access to cryptocurrencies has increased with 5AMLD, and this industry has brought more transparency and trust.
 5AMLD requirements also aim to create an environment where EU-based businesses can compete with companies in the Asian market by offering more crypto products.

 Like in 4AMLD, 5AMLD focuses on improving its Ultimate Beneficial Owner (UBO), making some improvements.
 To illustrate, the UBO aims to make the lists public, unite the UBO national registrations at the EU level, and strengthen the UBO validation mechanisms.